- Bluefin Solutions has been a constant provider of false information on HANA and S/4HANA, as well as many other SAP topics.

 “SAP S/4HANA Enterprise Management is approximately six months old.
 This has a similar functional scope to SAP S/4HANA Finance, however the solution has been significantly simplified and further functionality has been added.
 Furthermore, a number of modules that were available in core SAP ECC are no longer available due to the ‘principle of one’.”

 Incorrect.
 S/4HANA has had some functionality removed, but it has not been simplified.

-First S/4HANA is a much more difficult implementation than ECC was because S/4HANA is still so immature and because of all the changes.
+First, S/4HANA is a much more complicated implementation than ECC was because S/4HANA is still so immature, and because of all the changes.
 The entire proposal of S/4HANA being simpler is deconstructed in the article Does S/4HANA Have a Simpler Data Model?

 S/4HANA Finance is a Mature Product?

 “The SAP S/4HANA Finance version is a mature product, based upon the number of productive customers utilising it and the duration it has been around.
 SAP S/4HANA Enterprise Management is approaching maturity.
 Since its release in November 2015, there has been one Feature Pack Support released in February 2016 with another due in May 2016.
 These packs contain fixes to the solution that was delivered and add small chunks of new functionality.”

 This is some wordsmithing in the extreme.
 “Approaching maturity” means it is immature.
 Why won’t Mark simply say it is immature? (that is easy, Mark makes his money in part by promoting S/4HANA, so may as well work for SAP sales)